Livingbruce/nextstep-mentorship/PAYMENT_SETUP.md

 - Check M-Pesa API status
 - Review error logs for specific error messages

-### Card Payment Not Processing
+### Bank Transfer Not Verified
-- Verify payment gateway credentials
-- Check if gateway supports Kenya cards
-- Review callback URL configuration
-- Check payment gateway logs
+- Confirm funds reached the Desol Nurturers account
+- Ask the client for the reference or screenshot
+- Update the appointment/order status manually once confirmed

 ### Payment Not Auto-Confirming
 - Verify webhook endpoints are accessible